 The staff has the right to remove any student from class if that student's behavior interferes with the educational process.
-Acts of misconduct judged to be a breach of student conduct will be handled in accordance with school district policy, state law and RAHS procedures.
+Behavior judged to be a breach of student conduct will be handled in accordance with school district policy, state law and RAHS procedures.
 Please see the Highline Public School District's "Responsibilities and Rights for Students, Parents, and School Personnel."
-This booklet will be distributed to all students and is also available on the Highline Public Schools' website.
-Students will review this booklet in their advisory and sign a statement confirming that they have reviewed the booklet and understand its contents.
+This booklet is available on the Highline Public Schools' website.